MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

     }
     ```

-### Exploring Calendar Event Search Code
+### Exploring Calendar Events Search Code

 1. As with the email search functionality, Microsoft Graph provides an API to search calendar events (agenda items) as well.
-Locate the `searchAgendaEvents()` function in *graph.service.ts*.
+Locate the `searchCalendarEvents()` function in *graph.service.ts*.
 It creates start and end date/time values that are used to define the time period to search.
 It then creates a URL that can be used to call the `events` endpoint of Microsoft Graph and includes the `query` parameter and start and end date/time variables.
 A GET request is then made and the results are returned to the caller.

     Looking at the URL, you'll see that it uses the `$filter` and `$orderby` query parameters to filter the results and order them by the `start/dateTime` property.
 The `$filter` parameter uses the `contains()` function to search the `subject` field for the `query` parameter value.

     ```typescript
-    async searchAgendaEvents(query:string) {
+    async searchCalendarEvents(query:string) {
         if (!query) return [];
         const startDateTime = new Date();
         const endDateTime = new Date(startDateTime.getTime() + (7 * 24 * 60 * 60 * 1000));